 - Fill out the form below completely.

 - The contract must be signed, dated, and returned to us.
-Once we've received the signed copy, you will receive instructions on how to pay for the license.
+Once we've received the signed copy, the license will considered complete.

 If you need a synchronization license for more straight-forward commercial usage (e.g., film, advertising, streaming video on demand, etc.), please visit this article instead.